-The TeP Committee will review applications for promotion by rank according to the criteria specified.
+The TeP Committee will review applications for tenure and promotion separately.
+Applications for tenure will be reviewed according to the criteria specified in Section II.
 Individual committee members will read each application.
-The members of the committee will meet to discuss and compare their analysis of each applicant.
-The TeP Committee will notify each applicant of his/her right to meet with the committee and provide a list of proposed dates.
-Following the applicant meetings, the members of the TeP Committee will meet again to discuss each applicant.
+The members of the committee will meet to discuss and compare their analysis of each candidate in accordance with the candidate's Statement of Expectations and Department Teacher-Scholar Model(s).
+The TeP Committee chair will notify each candidate of his/her right to meet with the committee and provide a list of proposed dates.
+Following the candidate meetings, the members of the TeP Committee will meet again to discuss each candidate.
 After this meeting, each faculty member will be evaluated within each of the three performance review categories within the following constraints: